jmeiracorbal/pdpe-php-docker-portable-environment/README.md

 Select the option that you want to deploy the base environment or variants (MySQL, MongoDB, etc.).

 - make up / make down -> only webservice.
-- make up-mysql / make down-mysql -> web + mysql + phpmyadmin.
+- make up-mysql / make down-mysql: web + mysql + phpmyadmin.
-- make up-mongo / make down-mongo -> web + mongo + mongo-express.
+- make up-mongo / make down-mongo: web + mongo + mongo-express.
-- make clean -> down and remove volumes.
+- make clean: down and remove volumes.
-- make destroy -> (⚠️) This removes all your docker content if’s not in use.
+- make destroy: This removes all your docker content if’s not in use.

-ℹ️ The dev profile is enabled by default for development-related services.
-For production deployments, it's recommended to use explicit docker compose commands instead.
+ℹ️ This menu is only intended for development environments and uses the dev profile internally.
+See Deployment modes for details about profiles.

 ## 📁 **Project structure**